5 Causes of Hives You Wouldn't Expect

 Chronic hives can be a telltale sign of a larger problem, and extensive blood work may be necessary to pinpoint the underlying issue.
 Dr. Jaliman says patients with lupus, lymphoma, thyroid disease, hepatitis, or HIV may have hives as a symptom of their illness.
 Since these people tend to suffer from chronic hives, medications are the most reliable form of relief.

-If you’ve contracted a virus, that could be a cause for hives as well.
-Dr. Li says hives caused by viruses typically last for six weeks, so if your rash persists for longer, see an allergist to determine another possible cause.
+If you’ve contracted a virus, that could cause hives as well.
+Dr. Li says hives caused by viruses typically last six weeks, so if your rash persists for longer, see an allergist to determine another possible cause.

 While your morning jog or post-work weightlifting regimen can boost endorphins, your daily dose of exercise could also be causing you to break out in hives.
 Why?
-According to Dr. Jaliman, the body produces acetylcholine, a chemical that can inhibit cell breakdown, as a response to exercise.
-For some people, the acetylcholine will disrupt skin cells, thus irritating the skin and creating a rash the same way histamine does.
+According to Dr. Jaliman, the body produces acetylcholine—a chemical that can inhibit cell breakdown—as a response to exercise.
+For some people, acetylcholine will disrupt skin cells, thus irritating the skin and creating a rash the same way histamine does.

-Dr. Li says sweating can also signal a breakout for those prone to hives.
-The sweat itself doesn’t cause hives, but indicates your body heat rising.
+Dr. Li says sweating can also result in a breakout for those prone to hives.
+The sweat itself doesn’t cause hives, but it indicates your body heat rising.
 For some, excess warmth on the skin, from a workout or other body-heat inducing activity, is enough to produce hives.
 “Even taking a hot shower makes them break out,” Dr. Li says.

 RELATED: 10 Ways to Get Rid of Hives Fast